slouloudis/reading-notes/102/Read03-revisionsandthecloud.md

 Files in Git exist in three main states: Committed, modified and staged

-* Commited - Data is stored locally (git commit)
+* Committed - Data is stored locally (git commit)

-> Modified - Your file has been changed, but it has not been commited to the local database. (ie in VS code)
+> Modified - Your file has been changed, but it has not been committed to the local database. (ie in VS code)

-* Staged - You've flagged a files modified version to be commited  (git add)
+* Staged - You've flagged a files modified version to be committed  (git add)

 ![Git Diagram](https://phoenixnap.com/kb/wp-content/uploads/2021/09/git-workflow.png)